Bernina 800D Serger Frozen, to FIXED!

 Rick sprayed PB Blaster into a spare lid, for me to dip my Qtips in, to apply it to all the rusty, frozen parts

-Even with the pliers, and a rubber protective cover, I could not get any movement out of this serger, due to both old sticky oil, and rust, FREEZING IT SOLID!
+Even with the pliers, and a rubber protective cover, I could not get any movement out of this serger, unril we did a thorough cleaning and oiling.

 Rust often forms where old lint sucks all the oil out of the metal, a good reason to CLEAN YOUR SERGER, after sewing, before storing your serger for long periods of time.